daveaspinall/dotfiles/README.md

 ## installation

 All installation is done via the `install.sh` script.
-Comment/uncomment the sectiosn relevant to you:
+Comment/uncomment the sections relevant to you:

 ```
 cd ~